IMTAKT YAZAWA HPLC COLUMN SCHOOL

 Basic Strategy for Mobile Phase Design

-In reversed-phase HPLC, the following combination is typically used as the starting point:
+In reversed-phase HPLC, the mobile phase is typically based on the following combination:

-• Aqueous solution (containing acids or salts as needed) + acetonitrile (or methanol)
+• An aqueous solution (containing acids, salts, etc.) + acetonitrile (or methanol)

-At the initial stage of method development, isocratic conditions should be avoided.
+At the initial stage of method development, isocratic conditions should not be set arbitrarily.

-Instead, retention behavior should first be evaluated using gradient conditions, after which isocratic conditions can be established if appropriate.
+Instead, retention behavior should first be evaluated under gradient conditions, and isocratic conditions should be established only if necessary, based on the results obtained.

-When finalizing an isocratic method, a single, premixed mobile phase should be prepared.
+When isocratic conditions are finalized, a single, premixed mobile phase must be prepared.

 Design of pH and Ionic Strength